Thunder Bay Audubon Society

 Partridge Point

 Take US23 South from Alpena to Patridge Point Road.
 Most of the Point is privately owned except for a 53 acre DNR access site.
 There are two two-tracks that extend off of South Partridge Point Road.
 The west trail is generally drivable with a high-profile vehicle, as there are many puddles on the roadway.
-The east track shouldn't be attempted, except with a four-whell drive vehicle.
+The east track shouldn't be attempted, except with a four-wheel drive vehicle.
 The lush land vegetation is loaded with poison ivy, so be forewarned!

 Thompson's Harbor State Park